Ultimate Guide to Creating the Best Charcuterie Boards

 So, what are charcuterie boards?
 Great question!
 If you look up the charcuterie meaning, it originally meant a store that sold meat.
 It could also have a general definition of cold, cooked meats.

-There’s also a debate on whether the charcuterie board definition has its roots in France or Italy.
+There’s also debate over whether the charcuterie board’s definition has its roots in France or Italy.
 The answer is – both!
-In French, the charcuterie meaning is a word to describe processed meat products.
+In French, charcuterie refers to processed meat products.
 However, in Italian, the term means salami.

 No matter the terminology, this word nowadays is used to describe gorgeous spreads.
-They can contain a plethora of things, which we’ll talk about.
+They can contain a wide range of things, which we’ll discuss.
 But first, let’s learn how to say it correctly.

 How to Pronounce Charcuterie Boards